TRD-B/HydroBot/README.md

 to develop a remote-controlled robot that is powered by a hydrogen fuel cell.
 The power supply system was designed analogously to fuel cell cars, with a fuel cell stack and a battery as a combined power supply system.
 The robotic platform uses Mecanum wheels as a drive system, which allows it to drive in any direction without requiring a classical steering assembly.
+These videos show [the driving capabilities of its Mecanum wheels](https://youtu.be/N9AgIsOAKsk), [the operation of the fuel cell](https://youtu.be/g3sNNf1apEY), and [an overview of all the components in the CAD model](https://youtu.be/ZYQn9y09kZA).

 HydroBot was developed by the [Helmholtz-Institute Erlangen-Nürnberg for Renewable Energies (HI ERN)](https://www.hi-ern.de/en) to showcase an application of fuel cells.
 The idea of the project was to manufacture a prototype